 The role of Pan’s People on the music programme Top Of The Pops (TOTP) between 1968–1976 was to present a choreographic adaptation of a record that was moving upward in the UK charts that week, by an artist who was unable to appear live in the studio.
 This was before the invention of the video promo.
 Choreographer Flick Colby (1946-2011) directed camera and choreography however never chose the records she choreographed, sometimes they were changed on the day of broadcast.
 This resulted in a mixture of well-prepared complex work, conceived as camera-choreography and importantly in relation to in-camera techniques and vision mixing.
 There were also some disconnected pieces, where the music and the dance form an unusual relationship with more static camerawork such as 1973’s Do You Wanna Dance.

-In the canon of dance, not just contemporary dance but perhaps all professional dance, the women of Pan’s People stand out as unique in one very important way: we knew and still know their names.
-Babs, Dee Dee, Ruth, Sue and Cherry.1 In the 1970s this made them more like a band, which in the 1970s were always male.
+In the canon of dance, not just contemporary dance but perhaps all professional dance, the women of Pan’s People stood out as unique in several ways: we knew (and still know) their names.
+Babs, Dee Dee, Ruth, Sue and Cherry.1 This made them more like a band, and in the 1970s bands were always male.
 It is notable that Pan’s People also managed themselves touring Britain and Europe.

-The Pan’s People archive comprises fan sites, a BBC archive, a more comprehensive and un-censored archive available easily currently on Youtube including performances on both British and European TV, footage from rehearsals and interviews with the dancers.
+The Pan’s People archive comprises: fan sites, a BBC archive, a more comprehensive and un-censored archive available on YouTube including performances on both British and European TV, footage from rehearsals and interviews with the dancers.
 There is also the autobiography Our Story written by Ruth Pearson, Babs Lord and Dee Dee Wilde (2013).